-Loretta went to Europe, ostensibly on vacation with her mother, and had the baby, a girl whom she named Judith.
+Loretta went to Europe with her mother — ostensibly on vacation — to have the baby, a girl whom she named Judith.
 She announced to the world that she had adopted the girl.
 In 1940, Loretta married businessman Tom Lewis, and from then on the child was called Judy Lewis, although Tom Lewis never legally adopted her.

-Then in 1947, she received her first Oscar nomination, and won, in the comedy The Farmer's Daughter, a movie about a Swedish-born girl who works as a maid for a United States congressman, and eventually becomes a congresswoman herself.
+Then, in 1947, she received (and won!) her first Oscar nomination for The Farmer's Daughter, a comedy about a Swedish-born girl who works as a maid for a United States congressman, until eventually, she becomes a congresswoman herself.

-In the the same year she starred in The Bishop's Wife, another successful movie which is still a Christmas television favourite to this day.
+In the same year, she also starred in The Bishop's Wife, another successful movie, which is a Christmas television favourite to this day.
 She also received an Academy Award nomination for her role in Come To The Stable in 1949.